About Norean R. Sharpe, Ph.D.

 Norean R. Sharpe is currently Dean, and Joseph H. and Maria C. Schwartz Distinguished Chair, at The Peter J. Tobin College of Business at St. John’s University.
 The Tobin College of Business has 2,500 undergraduate business students, as well as 600 graduate students in one of seven MS or two MBA programs, all supported by more than 150 faculty and staff on the Manhattan, Queens, Staten Island, and Rome, Italy campuses.

-Within the Tobin College is the Center for Excellence in Enterprise Risk Management, Center for Executive Development, Applied Finance Institute, and Center for Global Business Stewardship, as well as the acclaimed School of Risk Management, Insurance, and Actuarial Science.
+Within the Tobin College is the Center for Excellence in Enterprise Risk Management, Center for Executive Education, Applied Finance Institute, and Center for Global Business Stewardship, as well as the acclaimed School of Risk Management, Insurance, and Actuarial Science.
 As Dean, Dr. Sharpe is responsible for managing all financial, strategic, and academic aspects of the College.

 Since becoming Dean in 2016, Dr. Sharpe has focused on strengthening recruitment of students and faculty; enhancing the learning environment for students; launching the Tobin CEO Seminar Series; reaching out to alumni to grow the Tobin College Board of Advisors; working with the Career Services Center to increase access to internships and fulltime jobs; and collaborating with faculty to create new global opportunities for both undergraduate and graduate students.